Lisbon hidden gems Belém Tower

 Is It Worth Visiting Lisbon in Winter?

 Absolutely!
 Lisbon’s winter is milder than in most European capitals.
 While days are shorter and there is more rain than in summer, it is an ideal escape from the harsher winter climates of northern Europe and North America.
 The season brings fewer tourists, which means more space for you to explore at your leisure, from quiet moments in Lisbon’s famed museums to unhurried meals in its top-notch restaurants.
 Additionally, winter often brings lower prices, from accommodations to activities, making it a budget-friendly option for travelers.
+If you decide to visit Portugal in winter, consider also visiting Porto or heading south to the Alentejo, Algarve, or even to the island of Madeira.

 Lisbon Weather in Winter